hwshadow/learning-bootcamps/elasticsearch/04-elastic-search-methods/README.md

 |simple_query_string|A simpler, more robust version of the query_string syntax suitable for exposing directly to users.|

 ## [Term-level queries](https://www.elastic.co/guide/en/elasticsearch/reference/6.4/term-level-queries.html)
-will analyze the query string before executing, the term-level queries operate on the exact terms that are stored in the inverted index
+analyze the query string before executing, the term-level queries operate on the exact terms that are stored in the inverted index

 |type|description|
 |---|---|